Schofield scores 29, No. 3 Tennessee beats Memphis 102-92

 BIG PICTURE

-Memphis: Hardaway needs more time and the recruiting class he is building for 2019 is led by James Wiseman.
+Memphis: Hardaway needs more time, and his 2019 recruiting class is led by James Wiseman.
 But he had the Tigers racing up the floor every chance they got in transition.
 Hardaway's halftime adjustments were evident when the Tigers hit as many shots (10) within the first nine minutes as the entire first half.

 UP NEXT